Lago di Piana degli Albanesi

-The Lago di Piana degli Albanesi (Laghu të Honit) is an artificial lake in Piana degli Albanesi, in the Province of Palermo, Sicily, Italy.
+The Lago di Piana degli Albanesi (Laghu të Honit) is the oldest artificial lake in Sicily.
+It is located in Piana degli Albanesi, in the Province of Palermo, Sicily, Italy.
+At an elevation of 612 m, its surface area is 3.1 km² and it has an average depth of 10.6 m.

-The lake was made to produce electricity.
+The lake was made to produce electricity and supply water for drinking and irrigation.
 It was built from 1920 to 1923 by hand.
 The output water jump 475 m lower until the Casuzze hydro-electrical plant near Palermo.
 In the 1960s, to supply the increased demand of electricity, a newer plant just near the dam was built, which is still in function.